-Innovation Project #2: Friends for Health/Weekend Wellness: The project would be designed for adults with serious mental health conditions, recently discharged from higher levels of placement or those who are at risk to enter these higher levels of care settings.
+Innovation Project #2: Healthy Living Community (formerly Friends for

+Health/Weekend Wellness): The project will be designed for adults with serious mental health conditions, living in mental health supportive living environments.
+Many of these individuals were discharged from higher levels of placement, were at risk to enter these higher levels of care settings, and were homeless or at risk of homelessness prior to moving into the supported living community.
 Initially staff will develop, with input from consumers, activities to improve social opportunities and develop friendships in settings that are not associated with services.

-Status of MHSA Funding: New program funded with INN Reversion through FY 19/20.
+Status of MHSA Funding: New program aimed presented for expenditure of INN Reversion in Fiscal Year 19-20.
 Not yet approved by MHSOAC.

-- 1. Population served: Mendocino County specialty mental health recipients, in particular those on Lanterman-Petris-Short (LPS) Conservatorships, those stepping down from higher levels of care, or the most isolated and difficult to engage of Full Service Partners. - 2.
-Innovative Idea: Advancing the social rehabilitative model further by testing strategies that further consumer development beyond engagement of social activities in service venues toward independent development of lasting friendships and relationships. - 3.
+Population served: Mendocino County specialty mental health recipients, in particular those stepping down from Lanterman-Petris-Short (LPS) Conservatorships, from higher levels of care, those that have been homeless and at risk of homelessness, and/or the most isolated and difficult to engage of Full Service Partners.

+- 2. Innovative Idea: Advancing wellness, peer, and social rehabilitative models further by testing strategies in the home environment, and that further consumer development beyond engagement of social activities in service venues toward independent development of lasting friendships, and relationships. - 3.
 Program Goals: Increase the quality of mental health services.
 Strategies would include building weekend activities, evening social groups, and activities that occur in housing venues, and testing whether these activities can move from program/service initiated activities to consumer initiated and sustained activities.
 Improve consumer report of sense of isolation.
 Improve consumer report of lack of programming after business hours.
 Improve consumer report of self-advocacy and self-determination.
 Reduce return of consumers to higher levels of care. - 4.
 Program Evaluation Methods: Measure changes in consumer isolation, sense of self-advocacy, sense of self-determination.
 Measure changes in participation of consumers in developing projects.
 Measure levels of higher level of care utilization. - 5.
-Estimated Funding: \$1,334,000 over two years.
+Estimated Funding: \$1,334,000 from Reversion Plan funding to be spent before reverted.
+Additional Innovation funding for the remainder of the project which will be outlined in the project plan.

-Innovation Project #3: Computer Program and Virtual Reality Applications for Services to Youth:

-This project would explore the applications of gaming systems, and possibly virtual reality, in providing mental health rehabilitation services for youth.
-These interventions are being tested at university hospitals and in the medical field, but have not been utilized in the public mental health field.
+Innovation Project #3: Tech for Trauma (Formerly Computer Program and Virtual Reality Applications for Services to Youth): This project will explore the applications of gaming systems and virtual reality, in providing mental health rehabilitation services for those that have symptoms of trauma.
+These types of interventions are being tested at university hospitals and in the medical field, but have not been utilized in the public mental health field.

-Status of MHSA Funding: New program funded with INN Reversion through FY 19/20.
+Status of MHSA Funding: New program aimed presented for expenditure of INN Reversion in Fiscal Year 19-20.
 Not yet approved by MHSOAC.